Job Title: Executive Assistant

 Subject Line: Executive Assistant Application

 All VAHS job applications require a resume and a cover letter; please submit both in PDF format.
+Successful candidates will be required to complete a vulnerable sector Criminal Record Check.
 This posting will remain open until filled.
 VAHS thanks all applicants for their interest, but only those selected for an interview will be contacted.